-The main ingredients of this flavorful salad are corn and avocado, so let’s find out more about them and their impact on your health.
+The main ingredients of this flavorful Mexican Street Corn Salad are corn and avocado, so let’s find out more about them and their impact on your health.

-Corn is considered both a vegetable and a cereal grain.
+Corn can be considered both a vegetable and a cereal grain.

-It is originated in Mexico over 9,000 years ago and is known by its original name “maize” in many parts of the world.
-It is usually white or yellow but also can be red, purple and blue.
+It originated in Mexico over 9,000 years ago and is known by its original name “maize” in many parts of the world.
+It is usually white or yellow but also can be red, purple, or blue.

-Whole corn is high in carbs and packed with fiber, vitamins (C, B), and minerals (magnesium, selenium, zinc, and potassium).
-The carbohydrates in corn (in it’s whole form) would be considered healthy and complex.
-It’s also relatively low in protein and fat, and gluten-free.
+Moreover, whole corn is high in carbs and packed with fiber, vitamins (C, B), and minerals (magnesium, selenium, zinc, and potassium).
+Finally, the complex carbohydrates in corn (in its whole form) are very healthy.
+Corn is also relatively low in protein and fat, and gluten-free.

 One cup of sweet yellow corn contains: